There is a living web that runs through us

 Then, sometimes, as we look on unawares, the fog lifts

-And then there's the web in shimmering beauty,
+And there’s the web in shimmering beauty,

 Reaching past all horizons.
 We catch our breath;